 ‘Vast majority’ of schools in England and Wales affected by teachers’ strike

-Only 11% of schools and sixth-form colleges with teachers on strike were fully open on Wednesday, a snapshot poll suggests.
+Only 11 per cent of schools and sixth-form colleges with teachers on strike were fully open on Wednesday, a snapshot poll suggests.

 Nearly nine in 10 schools and sixth-form colleges in England and Wales with teachers on strike have shut their doors to some pupils, a survey suggests.